RolandChristensen/developer-journal/_posts/2024-08-20-git-and-github-source-control.md

 1. `git remote add origin https://github.com/{your-username}/{repo-name}.git`: lets Git know where to direct any "push", "pull", or "fetch".
 1. `git push -u origin main`: pushes the changes to the remote repository on the "main" branch.
 (As a general rule, you should not push directly to the "main" branch, but instead create a feature branch to work off of.
 The initial push is the only exception to this rule.)
     * The "-u" flag sets origin as the upstream remote for your branch.
 This will save you time in the future, because you can simply use `git pull`, `git fetch`, or `git push` when on this branch and will not need to type the "origin {branch-name}" part.

-### Git Fork
-Use `git fork` when you do not have permission to contribute to the repository.

-A *clone* of a repository assumes you can create a pull request and modify the original repo, while a *fork* assumes you will be taking a fork in the road and all subsequent changes are separate from the parent repo.
-"Thanks for the start, I really appreciate it, but I want to take this in my own direction."